 At Rapid Ascent we’re all about encouraging people to get into adventure racing and keep fit whilst enjoying the great outdoors.
 We’ve compiled a list of training tips, equipment advice, course recommendations and other information below.

-Connect with other participants of the via the NEW WA Adventure page on Facebook.
+Connect with other participants of the via the WA Adventure page on Facebook.
 The page will play host to all adventure-style events run by Rapid Ascent which are based in Western Australia, such as the Eagle Bay Epic and X-Adventure.

 The group is very active with chat and information updates and we strongly encourage anyone who is interested in the event to join.